Germany: Deadly blast hits Leverkusen chemical site | DW | 27.07.2021

 Four people are missing.

-"We are deeply saddened by this tragic accident and the death of an employee," Chempark site operator Currenta said in a statement, adding that "rescue efforts continue at full speed" to find the workers still unaccounted for.
+"We are deeply saddened by this tragic accident and the death of an employee," Chempark site operator Currenta said in a statement

+"We hope that we can rescue the missing people alive," Lars Friedrich, the head of Chempark, said at a press conference.

 Germany's Federal Office for Civil Protection and Disaster Assistance classified the explosion as "an extreme threat,'' according to Germany's dpa news agency.